Introduction

 The Joy of Movement - Psychologist Kelly McGonigal’s book on movement is simplistic, easy-to-read, and a great place to get started if you’ve been intimidated about building your exercise program.

-Outlive - Functional medicine specialist Dr Peter Attia offers a valuable, practical and sometimes unrealistic (where does he find all this time?) view of how we can think about nutrition and movement in our middle years, so we are preparing adequately for an age where we are likely to live until we’re 100.
+Outlive - Functional medicine specialist Dr Peter Attia offers a valuable, practical and sometimes unrealistic (where does he find all this time?) view of how we can think about nutrition and movement in our middle years so we are preparing adequate for an age where we are likely to live until we’re 100.

-Spark - Dr John Ratey’s book is a wonderful story of how exercise changes the brain and leads to an improved quality of life.
+Spark - Dr John Ratey’s book is a wonderful story of how exercise changes the brain and leads to improved life quality.
 It can be a little dense at times, but the point is that exercise is great for our mental health.
 Makes a good read.